 - salt and pepper to taste

-- Finely chop onion.
-Sauté with crushed garlic cloves over medium-low heat until softened and onions become slightly translucent.
+- Chop onion.
+Sauté with crushed garlic cloves and olive oil over medium-low heat until softened and onions become slightly translucent.

 - Grate in fresh ginger.
 Add a pinch each of cinnamon, cloves, nutmeg.

 - Chop carrots into rounds.
-Then cook with spices, onion, garlic until they begin to soften slightly.
+Then cook on medium heat with spices, onion, garlic until they begin to soften slightly.
 2-3 minutes.

 - Add vegetable broth.
 Bring to a boil.
 Reduce heat and simmer until carrots are soft enough to easily pierce with a fork.